-The “perfect” result to this post would be this: In your daily conversation, if the subjects of banana splits, Chef Boy-Ar-Dee, or Mickey Mantle ever make an appearance, the first thing you think about and remember is the image of Anthony DeGiorgio.
+The best result from this post would be this: In your daily conversation, if the subjects of banana splits, Chef Boy-Ar-Dee, or Mickey Mantle ever make an appearance, the first thing you think about and remember is the image of Anthony DeGiorgio.
 Still here, still being thought of, not fading away.

 In my dream, the race doesn’t end.
 On the bikes, still pedaling, sweating.
 That other kid is so far ahead there’s no reason for me to keep going, really.
 He takes a moment to peer over his shoulder, look back at me.
 All I can see are his eyes, and I recognize them from faded photographs.
 His lean frame on the bike fades into the distance just in time for me to wake up, and stare at the ceiling.